DBStirling/syde-webring/README.md

 # SYDE Webring

 ## What is this?
-SYDE is a mystery bag of a program. **This webring is designed to help you explore the current students and alumni of SYDE, while increasing the discoverability of our personal sites.** We're all linked in some way or another, so traverse the nodes by connections or search by name, year or skillset year to find someone specific.
+SYDE is a mystery bag of a program. **This webring is designed to help you explore the current students and alumni of SYDE, while increasing the discoverability of our personal sites.** We're all linked in some way or another, so traverse the nodes by connections or search by name, year or interestset year to find someone specific.

 ## How do I join?
 To add your site to the webring, you must be a current student or alum of the Systems Design Engineering undergrad program at the University of Waterloo and create a pull request on this repo.